ARMmbed/mbed-cli/README.md

 More information about mbed CLI configuration is available in the [configuration section](#mbed-cli-configuration) of this document.

-#### Through mbed_settings.py

-Edit `mbed_settings.py` to set your toolchain:
+#### Setting environment variable

+For each of the compilers, `mbed compile` checks a corresponding environment variable for the compiler's location.
+The environment variables are as follows:
-* If you want to use the [ARM Compiler toolchain](https://developer.arm.com/products/software-development-tools/compilers/arm-compiler-5/downloads), set `ARM_PATH` to the *base* directory of your ARM Compiler installation (example: C:\Program Files\ARM\armcc5.06).
-The recommended version of the ARM Compiler toolchain is 5.06.
+* `MBED_ARM_PATH`: The path to the *base* directory of your ARM Compiler installation.
+This should be the directory containing the directory containing the binaries for `armcc` and friends.
-* If you want to use the [GCC ARM Embedded toolchain](https://launchpad.net/gcc-arm-embedded), set `GCC_ARM_PATH` to the *binary* directory of your GCC ARM installation (example: C:\Program Files\GNU Tools ARM Embedded\4.9 2015q2\bin).
-Use versions 4.9 of GCC ARM Embedded; version 5.0 or any version above may be incompatible with the tools.

-As a rule, because `mbed_settings.py` contains local settings (possibly relevant only to a single OS on a single machine), it should not be versioned.
+* `MBED_IAR_PATH`: The path to the *base* directory of your IAR EWARM Compiler installation.
+This should be one directory containing the directory containing the binaries for `iccarm` and friends.
+* `MBED_GCC_ARM_PATH`: The path to the *binary* directory of your GCC ARM Embedded Compiler installation.
+This should be the directory containing the binaries for `arm-none-eabi-gcc` and friends.

+#### Compiler detection through the `PATH`

+If none of the above are configured, the `mbed compile` command will fall back to checking your `PATH` for an executable that is part of the compiler suite in question.
+This check is the same as a shell would perform to find the executable on the command-line.
+When `mbed compile` finds the executable it is looking for, it uses the location of that executable as the appropriate path except in the case of GCC, which will not use a path.

 ### Compiling your program